 3. Test Track

 Looking for a fast ride?
 Test Track has you covered!
 While you are waiting to go on the ride you get to design your dream car on the computer and see some really cool displays.
 As a plus-sized princess, I did feel a tiny bit cramped in the seat though.
-A test seat is located outside of the ride.
 Be sure to get a Fastpass for this ride, if you don’t there is a single rider option that usually has much smaller wait times.

 4. Frozen Ever After Ride